We believe in the transcendent power of really good light.

 We all need it, we crave it, and we all know it is a key factor in creating a successful image.
 You all know it brings your images to life, as well as adding mood, contrast, texture, depth… As photographers, we know how to manipulate it and control it when we are shooting, yet sometimes we don’t pay enough attention to how it affects us when we are editing in our work space.
 Whether your computer is in a basement or in the brightest room in the house, it is imperative that we all pay attention to the light conditions in our working environments, in order to maintain consistency in our results.

 However, as much as we all try, that doesn’t mean the light in our working spaces is ideal.
 As a matter of fact, it doesn’t even mean our actual space is ideal either.
 Many (maybe most) times we can’t control what or where our working spaces will be and I know for a fact many of us dream of the beautiful working studios we see on Pinterest, but we end up taking whatever room in the house your family is not using, or sometimes even only a part of one room!
+Even then, we make the most of what we’ve got by buying some office essentials to turn a regular room into a place of work; many of us will use a site like Office Monster to get all we need, from office chairs to desk supplies.

 Today we are sharing images of our work spaces, of the places where we spend hours editing the images that we create, share, and/or sell.
 And we’d love to see your working spaces as well, either here in the comments or on Instagram and Twitter.
 Don’t forget to tag your photos #viewfindersio and #workingspaces.
 Thanks for playing along too!

 Here is my space, a small corner in our music room.
 It’s busy but I love it, surrounded by books and so many memories of my family.
-We live in the house I grew up in, and this has always been our music room; you can’t see but behind my chair there is also a drum kit and a grand piano.
+We live in the house I grew up in, and this has always been our music room; you can’t see but behind my chair, there is also a drum kit and a grand piano.
 And on my desk, totally not related to music, there is a 3D printer because you never know when you might need one of those!

-I come down here often as early as 6 in the morning, and edit away while the rest of my family sleeps in rooms above me and the sun rises.
+I come down here often as early as 6 in the morning and edit away while the rest of my family sleeps in rooms above me and the sun rises.
 I also have a small sofa just behind me too where I like to sit and read.
 Mainly cookbooks because that’s what makes me happy.
 I love having a big desk where my family can join me if they want and I can spread out maps and books with recipes.
 I am a very tidy person so you wouldn’t think I could work here, but I actually love being able to cast my eyes over our shelves.

 My workspace is on an antique desk in our guest bedroom in our house here on Cape Cod.
 Here is where I post to ViewFinders, edit photos, pay bills, write emails, write grants (my side job), and organize my thoughts.
 The room is dappled with filtered daylight, and there are plenty of lamps to create the kind of light I need on rainy days or in the evening.
 I love this room because it is filled with antiques, art, and items that Dan and I have collected.
 To the left, out of sight, is an antique drop-front desk that Dan restored for me where I keep all my paperwork and supplies, and to the right is a huge cupboard filled with my treasured books, knick knacks, sea glass and found objects, and Dan’s collection of plough planes.
 Because I do a lot of editing of photos on my iPad, and I can easily relocate my laptop to another space, there is never an issue when guests arrive –except to tidy up!

 Here we are in the suburbs of Minneapolis/St Paul, Minnesota.
 When I want to do major working, this is where I am.
 The rolltop desk that is very much not suited to computer work, was my grandfather’s, and when he died, it needed a home and it landed with me.
 We moved into our home about a year and a half ago, and this office that I share with my husband is probably the least moved-into part of the house.
 I wind my way over to the desk and install myself for a time.
 If there are projects that I need to do on a more drop-in basis, I tend to use my laptop in the living room.
 (FWIW, my Lightroom catalogs live on an external hard drive that I can move to whichever machine I’m using at the moment.)
-Also, sidenote, the yellow paint in this room is going to have to go soon 😉
+Also, side note, the yellow paint in this room is going to have to go soon ;)

 This is my desk in my attic studio.
 I feel extremely blessed to have this space all to myself.
 It is literally the very first time in my life that I have had a room entirely to myself!
 Prior to moving into this house, I worked at my laptop perched on our kitchen counter.
 It wasn’t pretty (or ergonomically correct) but at the time my children were very young and I needed to be near them.
 We moved to this house about five years ago and at first I continued my routine of working from the kitchen.
 But as my work expanded and my children got older, I started to look more seriously at moving to the unfinished attic space that we hadn’t found a use for.
 My husband and I pulled up the old carpet and discovered a beautiful, rustic sub-floor.
 The entire space got a fresh coat of white paint and we added a simple desk and comfy chair.
 Here I sit to edit photos and films, work on my Viewfinders blog posts and manage my growing fine art photography career.
 There is also space (not shown) to meditate, which is an important part of my creative process and general sanity-saver.
 Something I hadn’t anticipated — that I can still hear my children very clearly from the attic.
 The sound of their banter (and bickering — ahem) travels up the stairs, allowing me to feel connected to the family even while I am working.